 Scrum artifacts comprise the information that a scrum team and stakeholders use to detail a product’s development, actions to produce it, and the actions performed during the project.

 Why are they important?

 They also create opportunities for self-reflection and facilitate adaptation during a project.

 Before we discuss how to get the most out of them, let’s start by defining each of the three types of Scrum artifacts.

 3 artifacts of Scrum, defined

 The 3 main Scrum artifacts are the product backlog, the sprint backlog, and the product increment.

 1. Product backlog

-The product backlog is the list of everything that a scrum team must complete before a project gets finished.
-In the world of software development, where scrum is widely used, the product backlog lists what needs to be added to the product.
+The product backlog is the list of everything that a scrum team must complete before a project is finished.

 - Landing page